teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 Figure 12: Qualitative Analysis between Real and Generated Data

 Again, the MAE and RMSE are evaluated when training a forecast model for GECAD.
-The results are shown in table VI.
+The results are shown in Table VI.

 Table V: Metrics of PV Forecasting Model of GECAD Dataset Considering Synthetic PV as Input using UNICAMP + HOLLAND datasets.